acharya-aayush/MaitreeCoop/IMAGE_GUIDE.md

 2. Place board member photos in `public/images/board/`
 3. Place staff photos in `public/images/staff/`
 4. Replace the cooperative logo at `public/images/logo.png`

-## Current Status

-✅ Directory structure created
-✅ Lovable references removed
-✅ Code updated to use new image paths
-⏳ Actual photos need to be added (currently placeholder files)

-## Notes

-- All Lovable upload references have been cleaned up
-- The application now uses a clean, organized image structure
-- Photos will automatically appear once you add them with the correct filenames